dominicaq/dotnetserver_playground/README.md

 # GameServer
 A .NET 9.0 game server/client abstraction built with LiteNetLib.

-## Building GameNetworking .dll for general use
+## Building GameNetworking.dll for general use
 ```bash
 ./export-dll.sh
 ```